 Fourth, if your ex is unwilling to help, you should consider looking for childcare during your custodial time.
 This could be a significant other, a neighbor, a babysitter, or a friend who can assist with distance learning while you are at work.

 If you choose this route, you should notify your ex, in writing, of the name, address, and telephone number of the caregiver.
 Make sure your caregiver has the contact information for your ex in the event of an emergency.

 Finally, if you and your ex cannot agree, you should consider filing a motion with the Court asking to modify your regular visitation schedule.

 It is worth repeating.

 Now, more than ever, co-parents need to work together to ensure their child’s educational needs get met.

 This means making sure your child has the equipment needed to distance learn effectively.

 For example, if your child needs a Chromebook for distance learning, it is your responsibility to make sure that the Chromebook travels with your child during regular visitation.
 A judge will not take it kindly if one parent is withholding the Chromebook from the other.

-Likewise, if your child requires a reliable internet connection and your ex does not have one, the family court will expect you to work with your ex to ensure your child’s schoolwork is complete.
-The judge will not take it well, and will probably get angry if you ask to change custody because your ex has a bad internet connection.
+Likewise, if your child needs access to a reliable internet connection for remote teaching and your ex doesn’t have one, the family court will expect you both to work together to ensure your child’s schoolwork is done.
+The judge won’t be happy and may become angry if you ask to change custody because of bad internet access.